 These can be bought from the farm shop or eaten in the farm restaurant.
 The shop also sells home grown vegetables and daylilies which are cooked like green beans in stir fries and taste very good.

-Zoom out on this interactive map to see the location of Genting Highlands relative to Kuala Lumpur.
+Zoom out on this interactive map to see the location of Genting Highlands Hill Resort relative to Kuala Lumpur.

 From Kuala Lumpur take the KL-Karak Expressway (E8) in the direction of Kuantan.
 Exit the highway at Junction 803 which is clearly signposted to Genting Highlands.

-The Awana Genting Highlands Golf & Country Resort is centrally located for visiting the attractions described on this page.
+The Resorts World Genting Awana Hotel is centrally located for visiting the attractions described on this page.
 I visited this hotel recently.
 The open air lobby has a pleasant resort hotel feel to it.
 There is a Korean and Japanese restaurant on the ground floor which probably indicates the resort's popularity with golfers from that part of the world.
+To check availability and discounted room rates for this and other hotels at Genting Highlands, take a look at Agoda's website.